samsonasik/ArrayLookup/README.md

 *3. `AtLeast::times()`*

-It verify that data has filtered found item at least times passed in 3rd arg.
+It verify that data has filtered found items at least times passed in 3rd arg.

 ```php
 $data = [false, null, 0];